Risauce/Egen310ControlApp/Docs/DeveloperDocumentation.md

 ### Source Code:

-- The most up to date code can be found here:
+- The most up to date code can be found here: [Stable Code](https://github.com/Risauce/Egen310ControlApp)

-- The source code for our development can be found here:
+- The source code for our development can be found here: [Development Code](https://github.com/Risauce/Egen310ControlApp)